netgian/Discord-Token-Playground/README.md

 Simple Python script that automates requests to a Discord account via its token.

 ## Requirements
-First of all install the libraries at requirements.txt
+First of all install the requests module
 ```
-pip install -r requirements.txt
+pip install requests
 ```

 ## Usage.